-A 20/40 score is less than perfect, but life with this visual acuity isn't generally difficult.
+A 20/40 score is less than perfect, but life with this visual acuity is not generally difficult.
 In some states, you can drive with a 20/40 score and no correction at all.
 But it can make things like reading on a chalkboard tough at times.
-(Learn More)

 To amend your vision, doctors can use glasses, contacts, surgery, or a combination of all three.
-You'll work with your doctor to decide what method works best for you and your lifestyle.
-(Learn More)
+You will work with your doctor to decide what method works best for you and your lifestyle.

 How Well Can You See?

 Doctors use precise tools to measure your visual acuity, and your score is expressed as a ratio.
-If you score 20/40, you'll see an image clearly when it's 20 feet from you, while someone with normal vision will see it when it's 40 feet from them.
+If you score 20/40, you will see an image clearly when it's 20 feet from you, while someone with normal vision will see it when it's 40 feet from them.

 It's tempting to use a DIY tool like a phone app to measure your visual acuity.
 Researchers say, however, that there are no phone apps or similar technology that can measure your vision as well as a doctor can.